Das-Kollektiv/tdme2/README-BuildingHowTo.md

 ```

 ### 1.5.4.
 Note
+- HARDWARE_THREADS should be replaced with the number of your CPU hardware threads, e.g. if you have 2 cores and hyperthreading, you can use 4
 - All *.EXE files are generated in your "tdme2" folder root.
 You should just be able to launch them from there.
 So you can ignore 2.
 - The MSC build process is WIP